simaosanguinho/SIRS-Project/README.md

 ### Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [Git](https://git-scm.com/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/tecnico-sec/A17-MotorIST)

 ### License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE) for details.

-*(switch to another license, or no license, as you see fit)*

 ----
 END OF README